mr-zlaam/email.marketing.tool.backend/API_DOCUMENTATION.md

 **What Happens Internally:**

-When a batch is created, the following process occurs:
+When a batch is created or resumed, the following process occurs:

+**For New File Upload:**

-1. If uploading a file, all email addresses are extracted and immediately queued in BullMQ
+1. All email addresses are extracted from the uploaded file
+2. Each email is inserted into the `individualEmails` table (only email address, uploadId, and timestamp)
+3. Duplicate emails within the same upload are automatically ignored using `ON CONFLICT DO NOTHING`
+4. The system counts actual inserted emails after deduplication
-2. A batch record is created in the database with the specified settings
+5. A batch record is created with the specified settings
-3. The `totalEmailSentToQueue` field is updated with the total number of emails queued
+6. The first batch of emails (up to `emailsPerBatch` limit) is queued in BullMQ
-4. Background workers begin processing emails with the specified delay between sends
+7. Background workers process emails with the configured delay, then permanently delete them from the database
-5. After processing the specified number of emails (`emailsPerBatch`), the batch automatically pauses
+8. After processing the batch size limit, the batch automatically pauses

+**For Existing Upload (Resume):**

+1. System counts all remaining emails in the `individualEmails` table (since only unprocessed emails exist)
+2. If emails remain, the system updates the existing batch with new settings
+3. The next batch of emails (up to `emailsPerBatch` limit) is queued in BullMQ
+4. Workers continue processing with the new configuration
+5. The batch status changes from "paused" to "processing"
+6. This approach ensures 100% reliable resume functionality since the database only contains unprocessed emails

 **Success Response (HTTP 201):**

+**For New File Upload:**

 ```json
 {
   "success": true,